Skip to content

 2/ Laser Printer and photography

 The technology is an electrostatic reaction.
-First the paper entering the machine is charged with electrostatic.
+First the paper entering the machine is charged with electrostatics.
 The laser creates a hot point on a drum, charging it with an opposite charge.
 When the paper and the drum come in contact, the magic happens.
-The ink, which is a powder stocked in a toner, melt, and through the electrostatic reaction is to be transferred to the paper.
+The ink, which is a powder stocked in a toner, melts, and through the electrostatic reaction is to be transferred to the paper.
 That’s why basically all kinds of paper can go into a photocopy machine.

 Advantage and Disadvantage of Laser Printers Regarding Photography

 The professional laser printer resolution is now high enough to create decent images for photography.
-Even if the image range is not amazing, the result is good enough to have an idea of the photography.
+Even if the printed image is not amazing, the result is good enough to have an idea of the photography.

 Laser prints on the internet